PRO100BYTE/ProjectArcade-Wiki/docs/en/advanced-features/decorations-and-bezels.md

 </div>

-{% hint style="info" %}
+> [!IMPORTANT]
-To use per game Bezels, the rom file needs to have the exact same name as the bezel in the `\decorations\thebezelproject\games` folder.
+> To use per game Bezels, the rom file needs to have the exact same name as the bezel in the `\decorations\thebezelproject\games` folder.
-{% endhint %}

 <div align="left">